Validation: Assuring Data Integrity

 Their conductors call the validation function.

 The operation is invalid.
-They create, sign, and store a warrant (a claim that the operation is invalid).
+They create and sign warrants (a claim that the operation is invalid).

-Norman and Rosie add Alice to their permanent block lists and remove her data from their DHT shards.
+Norman and Rosie add Alice to their permanent block lists.
 When anyone asks for the data at the entry’s address, they return the warrant instead.

 Eventually, everyone knows that Alice is a ‘bad actor’ who has hacked her app.
 They all ignore her whenever she tries to talk to them, which effectively ejects her from the DHT.

-What happens when an agent receives a warrant instead of data?
+What happens when an agent encounters a warrant?

 Use cases for validation